natlai123/datasciencecoursera/S05_Reproducible_Research/RepData_PeerAssessment1/README.md

 ```

 Impute missing values by filling in the mean for that 5-minute interval (strategy 1) is intuitive and granular.
 Futher investigation suggests that using the mean for that 5-minute interval generates the same result as using the overal mean of steps throughout the sample period when calculating the frequency of total number of steps taken per day.
 This intriguing result arises from the structure of the missing values.
 Missing values tend to cluster together.
 They in fact occur 288 times in a row.
 Since there are 2304 missing values in the sample and 288 intervals per day, there seem to be $8$ $(= 2304/288)$ days of missing data (converting 288 groups of 5-minute interval into hours adds up to a 24 hours ($288*5/60 = 24$).
-Thus, using dataset with missing values replaced by the overal mean of `steps` generates the same histogram (the code is provided below but the result is not shown to avoid redundancy).
+Thus, using dataset with missing values replaced by the overall mean of `steps` generates the same histogram (the code is provided below but the result is not shown to avoid redundancy).

 ```{r, echo=T, eval = F}